Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement

 Wrt.\ ASP, the picture looks a bit different: the naive method was faster than the ASP-based method in only $65$ cases for $\icont$, and $57$ cases for $\iforget$.
 In $45$ of the cases regarding $\icont$, the inconsistency value is $0$, and in the remaining $20$ cases it is $1$.
 With regard to $\iforget$, in $56$ out of the $57$ cases in which the naive approach was faster, the corresponding inconsistency value is $0$, and in the single remaining case it is $1$.

-The scatter plots comparing the runtimes of the SAT-based approaches with those of the naive approaches (see Figure \ref{fig:scatter-ML-sat-naive}) further illustrate the previously mentioned point that the naive methods for $\icont$ and $\iforget$ return inconsistency values faster than the SAT-based approach in a number of cases.
-Moreover, this is not only true when comparing the naive method to the SAT-based one, but also when comparing the former to the ASP-based one (see Figure \ref{fig:scatter-ML-asp-naive}).
-We can also see that there is a number of instances which could be solved by the naive method for $\iforget$, while the ASP-based one resulted in a timeout.
+A comparison between the runtimes of the ASP-based and the SAT-based approaches (see Figure \ref{fig:scatter-ML-asp-sat}) shows that the former are faster wrt.\ all instances.
+When comparing the ASP approaches with the naive ones (see also Figure \ref{fig:scatter-ML-asp-naive}), we can see that there is a number of instances which could be solved by the naive method for $\iforget$, while the ASP-based one resulted in a timeout.
 Yet overall, the ASP methods perform significantly superior compared to the naive ones.
-Firstly, wrt.\ $\icont$ and $\iforget$, the majority of instances can be solved faster by the respective ASP-based methods.
-Secondly, the naive method for $\ihs$ does not outperform the ASP-based (and SAT-based) versions at all.
-Besides, it should be considered that the naive approaches for $\imdalal$ and $\ihdalal$ timed out in all cases, while the ASP-based approaches could solve $733$ instances for $\imdalal$ and all $1920$ instances for $\ihdalal$.
 The comparison between the SAT approaches and the naive ones looks similar, however the naive approaches overall perform a bit stronger than when compared to the ASP-based versions.
 However, although the SAT-based methods are outperformed by the naive ones in a total of $1465$ cases, the former still solve $1799$ instances more than the latter (across all inconsistency measures).

-The comparison between the runtimes of the ASP-based and the SAT-based approaches (Figure \ref{fig:scatter-ML-asp-sat}) shows that the former are faster wrt.\ all instances.

 \paragraph{ARG}